 I chose 5 shades of Anchor stranded cotton for this sample flower.

 The photograph at the top of the page shows my completed flower sample.
-It was taken under different lighting conditions, which is why the colors don't match the step by steps.

 I thought you might like to see my first attempt, to encourage you to keep trying if at first you don't succeed.